 Was there a sufficient exposure?

 Evaluating Physicians are required to assess whether the Employee was exposed to the offending materials.
 Sometimes, there can be a doctor’s opinion that the exposure to the contaminant was not sufficient to cause an injury.
 Often, in the litigation process of workers’ compensation, the amount of the exposure can be an issue for the trier of fact.
-In other words, the Judge trying the case will make the determination.
+In other words, the Judge trying the case will make the determination as to whether the evidence presented allows the Judge to make a finding of fact as to the nature and extent of the exposure.

 Sometimes, in litigation, it is possible to obtain studies of the premises to determine the nature and extent of the contaminants at the Employee’s worksite.
 This can be done through an Industrial Hygienist.

-In sum, Proving Lung Disease within the workplace requires considerable detail.
-It requires that there is a sharing of exposure as well as a length of exposure.
+In sum, proving Lung Disease within the workplace requires considerable detail.
+It requires that there is a showing of exposure as well as a length of exposure.
 Most importantly, the Lung Disease should be related to the contaminents.

 Where Can I Get Advice?